skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 and the right group of outsiders who were willing to do this.
 Many long years of careful planning have led to this moment."

-Eomer informs him they they will not give him the Orb.
+Eomier informs him they they will not give him the Orb.
 Noreeno laughs, "Oh!
 I don't want it.
 All I wanted was for you to free Mordan.
 You can deal with the orb yourself."
 He smiles.
-Eomer is boiling with rage.
+Eomier is boiling with rage.

 The party is enraged and horrified as this.
 Noreeno is calm, and continues, "I realize you are upset.
 I want to warn you: At sundown